Is claiming UC the best option?

 See What is the Claimant Commitment for more information.

-And you may still be required to undertake some work related activities – so keep checking your journal and complete any tasks given or explain on your journal why you are not able to complete them.
+Depending on your circumstances you will either be required to look for work or to undertake some work related activities – so keep checking your journal and complete any tasks given or explain on your journal why you are not able to complete them.

 See What do I have to do? for more information.